spraakbanken/korp-frontend/doc/frontend_devel.md

 In general, the pull request should be for the `dev`-branch.

 If the pull request is a fix for a critical bug, a pull request can be made for `master`.
-The changes should of course also be merged to the `dev`-branch, but this willl be made by Språkbanken.
+The changes should of course also be merged to the `dev`-branch, but this will be made by Språkbanken.

 ### Description